Jacksonville Jaguars Hirings Will Be Determined By Blake Bortles’ Growth

 Bortles has been a stud for fantasy football league owners, but most of his fantasy points have come from Jacksonville Jaguars rallying from a deficit.
 Blake Bortles have played inconsistently throughout his tenure with the Jaguars.
 Much of that have to do with the overall play-calling.
 Although some of Bortles’ problems stem from the lack of a running game.
 That is where the addition of Tyrone Wheatley when come into play.

 Doug Marrone has to help Blake Bortles understand that he has to use the entire field.
-The Jaguars’ receivers are open oftentimes.
+The Jaguars’ receivers are open often.
 Plus, they can catch jumpball passes when they are covered by a cornerback.
 If Bortles was able to get the football to the receivers quickly, it would minimize the miscues.

 Potential offensive coordinators for Jacksonville Jaguars should they hire Mike Smith https://t.co/bUbbQIsZ79 pic.twitter.com/4YSgG8Q3nm